awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-explicit.md

 There is no limit to the number of AWS accounts with which an AMI can be shared\.

 **Note**
-If you are sharing an AMI containing a snapshot of an encrypted volume, see [Sharing an Amazon EBS Snapshot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-modifying-snapshot-permissions.html) for restrictions that apply\.
+You cannot directly share an AMI that contains a snapshot of an encrypted volume\.
+You can share your encrypted snapshots with other AWS accounts\.
+This enables the other account to copy the snapshots to other regions, re\-encrypt the snapshots, and create AMIs using the encrypted snapshots\.
+For more information, see [Sharing an Amazon EBS Snapshot](ebs-modifying-snapshot-permissions.md)\.

 ## Sharing an AMI \(Console\)<a name="sharingamis-console"></a>